Big Wood River water or watershed scenery in Idaho

 Local plan

-Start with the Ketchum and upper Wood River Valley corridor, then decide whether Hailey or lower-valley water is actually suitable that day.
+Start with the Ketchum and upper Wood River Valley area, then decide whether Hailey or lower-valley water is actually suitable that day.
 Match flies to the flow and temperature instead of treating the whole Big Wood as one uniform river.

 Backup water

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 IDFG lists Big Wood River rules by reach, including seasonal closures and special catch-and-release/barbless-hook water.
 Check current Idaho rules before fishing.

 Ketchum and upper valley